AidenH/tori/README.md

 (but not synthetic) tick sizing, volume cleaning, and reliable entry display, but also accessibility gaps, namely in the form of prohibitive pricing.

+tori is licensed under the GNU General Public License.
+Please see COPYING.txt for more information.

 Requirements:
   * binance_f